FPUSA organizational structure

 (elected by club presidents)

 The Board of Directors holds a regular Annual Meeting once a year, and may meet in special meetings on an as-needed basis.
-Unless the President closes the meeting, any FPUSA member may attend any meeting of the Board of Directors.
+Unless the meeting is closed to the public (which the President may determine is appropriate), any FPUSA member may attend any meeting of the Board of Directors.
 Minutes of the meetings are taken by the Secretary and distributed to Board Members after the meetings.
 The Annual Meeting typically takes place in conjunction with the FPUSA World Championship Qualification Tournament.
 In 2015, that took place September 12/13 at the Fresno Petanque Club.

 In order to be FPUSA President, a person must have been a member of the Board of Directors (in some other capacity) for at least 3 years, and an FPUSA member for at least 5 years.
 For Vice-President, the corresponding requirements are 2 years and 4 years, respectively.
 And so on for the other regional and national offices.